gocd/docs.go.cd/content/faq/fixing_common_issues.md

 More information can be found [in issue #7872](https://github.com/gocd/gocd/issues/7872).

 <a name="ports-in-use"></a>
-### Port 8153 (HTTP) or 8154 (HTTPS) could not be opened
+### Port 8153 (HTTP) could not be opened

 This issue shows up an error when starting GoCD Server:

     Port 8153 could not be opened.
-Please Check if it is available Port 8154 could not be opened.
 Please Check if it is available

-This could be happening if port 8153 or 8154 are already used.
-In order to change default ports, set the system properties `cruise.server.port` and `cruise.server.ssl.port` to appropriate values.
-These system properties can be set in the file `wrapper-properties.conf` on the GoCD server to add the system properties described above.
+This could be happening if port 8153 is already used.
+In order to change default ports, set the system property `cruise.server.port` to an appropriate value in the file `wrapper-properties.conf` on the GoCD server.
 See the installation documentation for the location of `wrapper-properties.conf` file.

 <a name="expand-shell-profile"></a>
 ### Expand the shell profile